KonnexionsGmbH/dcr/docs/dcr_api.md

 def process_extract_text_from_pdf()
 ```

-Extract the text from pdf documents.
+Extract text and metadata from pdf documents.

 <a id="dcr.process_inbox_directory"></a>